Can Chickens Eat Apples? (Peel, Seed, Core, Flesh)

 Bowel movements

 You have to ensure that what you give your chickens doesn’t hinder their bowel movements.
 They should be able to pass out their droppings as quickly as they eat and swallow food.
-Therefore, apples don’t only aid digestion but also prevent constipation and aid bowel movements in your chickens.
+Therefore, apple aid digestion, prevent constipation, and aid bowel movements in your chickens.

 Bone health